RBerezkin/coherent-arabic-rtl/README.md

 ### Dependencies
-unicode-bidirectional - A Javascript implementation of the [Unicode 9.0.0 Bidirectional Algorithm](http://www.unicode.org/reports/tr9/) from BBC.
+_[unicode-bidirectional](https://github.com/bbc/unicode-bidirectional)_ - A Javascript implementation of the [Unicode 9.0.0 Bidirectional Algorithm](http://www.unicode.org/reports/tr9/) from BBC.

 Also my code is based on [Abdulla Saeed's code](https://github.com/6f5/rtl-arabic).
 I express my deep gratitude to him.

 ### Usage
-gameface-arabic-rtl is declared as a [Universal Module](https://github.com/umdjs/umd) (UMD), meaning it can be used with all conventional Javascript module systems:
+_gameface-arabic-rtl_ is declared as a [Universal Module](https://github.com/umdjs/umd) (UMD), meaning it can be used with all conventional Javascript module systems:

 ###### ES6
 ```
 import { process } from 'gameface-arabic-rtl';

-const text = "مرحبا بالعالم";
+const text = 'مرحبا بالعالم';
 const convertedText = process(text);
 ```